neftjs/neft/index.coffee.md

 **HTTP, URIs, ...**

-Use this module to handle requests and responses (e.g. by the HTTP protocol or just locally to handle different URIs).
+Use this module to handle requests and responses (e.g. by the *HTTP* protocol, or locally to handle different URIs).

 Access it with:
 ```